KentoBaguetti/VerilogAI/Readme.md

   - GTKWave via noVNC + Xvfb/Fluxbox
   - Future: migrate to a JS-native WaveDrom component

+- **Version Control**
+  - GitLab for version control and hosting the project publicly

 - **Deployment**
   - Docker Compose orchestrates:
     - PostgreSQL (for other app services)